malramsay64/personal_site/content/post/adventures_in_visualisation.md

 Despite having these interactive visualisations, bokeh is lacking in the same way as Matplotlib, it takes a long time to specify everything required to create the figures.
-While there was a start on a high level plotting interface in the form of [bkcharts][bkcharts], the code is now unmaintained and directs users to Holoviews.
+While there was a start on a high level plotting interface in the form of [bkcharts], the code is now unmaintained and directs users to Holoviews.

 ### Holoviews

-Like Altair, [Holoviews][holoviews] is a declarative plotting interface, providing a quick and simple interface for constructing figures.
+Like Altair, [Holoviews] is a declarative plotting interface, providing a quick and simple interface for constructing figures.
 Holoviews is structures around the idea of describing data on creation of the dataset,